-When a team of actors, writers, directors and producers are given just 24 hours to create, rehearse and tech six short original plays, climaxing in an off-book performance to a live theatre audience, the experience is unbelievably stimulating.
+When a group of actors, writers, directors, and producers are given just 24 hours to create, rehearse, and tech six short original plays, amazing things happen.
+The experience is profoundly rewarding, culminating in a complete performance with lights, sound, props and costumes to a live theatre audience.

-Time and time again, we find that going through the process gives rise to an enormous feeling of accomplishment, stronger creative relationships, and a renewed sense of self-confidence.
-Writers overcome writers’ block, actors overcome stage fright, directors gain the confidence to take control of a rehearsal room quickly and assertively, and producers find the ability to hold their nerve in the shortest tech and rehearsal process known to man.
+Time and time again, we find that going through the process gives rise to an enormous feeling of accomplishment, generates creative relationships, and nurtures a renewed sense of self-confidence and purpose.

 Every time I see The 24 Hour Plays, I marvel at the process.
 Regardless of whether each play was performed in a garage or on a Broadway Stage, or at The Old Vic, each is the culmination of just one day's work.
 With peer practitioners who only met the day before.
 In an unfamiliar theatre.
 With just minutes of tech time.
 No dress rehearsal.
 No prompt book.
 No safety net.
 The experience is magical.
 And I think it reminds you why you fell in love with theatre in the first place